Computer components

 It sounds like a lot to begin with, but to quickly recap.
 When deciding which switch to buy, consider how much noise you and everyone else can tolerate, how strong the click feel is, whether fast response is extremely important, and whether you prefer linear, tactile, or clicky typing.
 If you lean more toward silence, you'll mostly be looking at linear switches.
 Tactile switches are almost always louder, but extremely popular among writers.
 Fast switches are also mostly linear, while the more expensive ones use the Hall effect or light to register signals.

-If you are still confused, go to the nearest store and start typing on the models on display.
-For each, check which switches are hidden under the keys and compare them with each other.
-There are also test kits for testing switches, but going to the store is a better, faster and cheaper option in this case.
+If you're still confused, head to your nearest store and start typing away at the display models.
+Check out each one to see which switches are hidden under the keys and compare them to each other.
+There are also test kits for testing switches, but visiting a store is a better, faster, and cheaper option in this case.

 Mechanical keyboards are not for everyone

-Mechanical keyboards are undoubtedly better than membrane keyboards, they also have some health benefits, such as less chance of wrist injuries due to repetitive strain.
-But if you're happy with your membrane keyboard, keep using it.
-But if the reason is only that you are used to it and you think that you will not be able to get used to the mechanical one, then you can start thinking about the mechanical ones.
-You may even find a new hobby this way, as lovers of mechanical keyboards later often resort to solutions for personalizing the keys or buy additional switches.
-You never know, maybe in a few years you will come up with a modular keyboard and completely assemble it yourself.
+Mechanical keyboards are undoubtedly better than membrane keyboards, they also have some health benefits, such as a lower chance of wrist injuries due to repetitive strain.
+But if you are happy with your membrane keyboard, keep using it.
+But if the reason is just that you are used to it and you think you will not be able to get used to mechanical, then you can start thinking about mechanical.
+You may also find a new hobby, as mechanical keyboard fans often later resort to solutions for personalizing the keys or buy additional switches.
+You never know, maybe in a few years you will think of a modular keyboard and assemble it entirely yourself.

 Even at work, you can ask for a mechanical keyboard, especially if the existing membrane surface is still very unergonomic or its days are numbered.